alexjbuck/NAVAIR-COI-Presentation/presentation.md

 # What we learned

-Understand the user workflow
+No community funded systematic collection and organization of sensor datasets.
+Future of Harbinger+Air data collection is unclear.

-Minimize what the user needs to learn
+To maximize adoption, minimize what the operator needs to learn to support collection.

-Shipping SECRET material is easier than you might think.
+Data collection can support aircrew training and debrief to encourage adoption.

-Long-term snowball rental can be expensive.^[The first 10 days are free.
+Long-term Snowball rental is expensive if all you need is storage.^[The first 10 days are free.
 Intended as dump and ship back.]

-Snowballs can fail.\begin{small}This is not fun when its stuck on a ship for 6 months.\end{small}
+Snowballs can fail.
+Not ideal when stuck on a ship for 6 months.

-Details:
+There is no secret room of labellers.
+If possible, use post-flight support personnel or aircrew to label.^[Transcribe aircraft ICS as a first pass at labelling.]

-  ARPDD discriminator data is huge.
-Nothing uses this data yet.
+Sandboxed mission system that does not affect flight operations expedites in-aircraft test.^[e.g. Mighty Orion system on P-8A, vice no clear path for MH-60R.]

 # Questions